aritrabiswas2004/novascript-source/README.md

 print(result) // prints "foobar"
 ```

+> ⚠️ Escape sequences only can be observed in Release print and not Debug print.
+See `native-builtins.ts` for more.

 ### Arrays

 Arrays are a sequences of primary expressions which can be useful to store organised data whose values are needed to constantly be looked-up and used.
 Syntactically, NovaScript